 This Summer my Landscape Textile Art cards have been popular, especially on the cream card.
 These are available at my Etsy Shop Helen Moyes Designs

 I have started to produce Card Kits so that others can get creative with (most) of the necessary materials to hand.
-These will be available in October.

 I thought I would share with you here the process of making up the cards so that if, like me, you have lots of fabric scraps you could have a go yourself.